Expat healthcare trends in 2019

 In 2019 expats want this innovation incorporated into how they interact with healthcare services they require digitally.
 As a HR manager, save your employee’s time and hassle by choosing an international health insurance provider that allows them interact online, anytime, anywhere.

 Last year saw the introduction of GDPR across the EU, providing EU citizens with increased protection when it came to how their online data is collected and used.
 As the most important change in data privacy in 20 years, it sparked a global conversation around the information that is held about individuals by businesses, governments and healthcare providers.
-The need for robust protection was further highlighted in 2017/18 when government health services in Britain, and Singapore were targeted by hackers.
+The need for robust protection was further highlighted in 2017/18 when government health services in Britian, and Singapore were targeted by hackers.
 Blockchain allows for the secure transfer of medical records and data through a peer to peer system.
 It also makes it more difficult for this information to be accessed externally.

 The challenge for the healthcare industry is the need for industry wide adoption to enable true digital transformation.
 Once adopted, this will have a positive impact on expats who move frequently from one country to another.